illuminatedpast/csun-sca-processing/index.md

-# SC/A Processing Guide
+# CSUN SC/A Processing Guide

-This Accessioning and Processing Guide is a 2023 update to an existing version.
+This Accessioning and Processing Guide outlines our local practices.
+It is a 2023 github version of previous documentation.

 ***